Kevin Spacey Now Under Investigation For 6 Sexual Assault Claims In London As 3 More Men Come Forward

 — Variety (@Variety) July 3, 2018

 Following Rapp’s claim, more men began coming forward, accusing the actor of the same thing.
-As a result, Netflix immediately fired Spacey from his lead role of the streaming services popular drama, House of Cards, for which Spacey had previously won a Golden Globe for best actor.
+As a result, Netflix immediately fired Spacey from his lead role in the streaming service’s popular drama House of Cards, for which Spacey had previously won a Golden Globe for best actor.

-Aside from the six sexual assault cases in London, Spacey is also under criminal investigation in Massachusetts for allegedly sexually assaulting a man when he was 18-years-old.
+Aside from the six sexual assault cases in London, Spacey is also under criminal investigation in Massachusetts for allegedly sexually assaulting a man when he was 18 years old.

 The Los Angeles county D.A. is also currently following up on sexual assault claims by the actor.